hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 System.out.println( value );
 ```

-Even though the example is quite simple let's take the time to work through the code lines one by one.
+Although the example is quite simple, let's go through the code lines one by one.

-First of all we create or better retrieve the `javax.cache.spi.CachingProvider` using the static method from
+First of all, we create or better retrieve the `javax.cache.spi.CachingProvider` using the static method from
-`javax.cache.Caching::getCachingManager` which automatically picks up Hazelcast as the underlying JCache implementation if
+`javax.cache.Caching::getCachingManager` which automatically picks up Hazelcast as the underlying JCache implementation, if
 available in the classpath.
-This way the Hazelcast implementation of a CachingProvider will automatically startup a new Hazelcast
+This way the Hazelcast implementation of a `CachingProvider` will automatically start a new Hazelcast
-node or client (depending on the chosen provider type) and pick up the configuration from either the commandline parameter
+node or client (depending on the chosen provider type) and pick up the configuration from either the command line parameter
 or from the classpath.
-How to use an existing `HazelcastInstance` will be shown later in the chapter, for now we keep it simple.
+We will show how to use an existing `HazelcastInstance` later in this chapter, for now we keep it simple.

-In the next line we ask the `CachingProvider` to return a `javax.cache.CacheManager` which is the general application's entry
+In the next line, we ask the `CachingProvider` to return a `javax.cache.CacheManager` which is the general application's entry
 point into JCache.
 The `CachingProvider` therefore is responsible to create and manage named caches.

 The next few lines creating a simple `javax.cache.configuration.MutableConfiguration` to configure the cache before actually